p7cq/dns-bl/README.md

 /opt/dns-bl/bin/run.sh
 ```

-The generated ```rpz.db``` file will have the same owner and group as its parent directory, `/var/named`.
+The generated `rpz.db` file will have the same owner and group as its parent directory, `/var/named`.

-If the configuration file is missing, a default will be generated automatically.
+If the configuration file is missing, a file containing default values will be generated automatically.